nghquan/starwars-names-tutorial/README.md

 The solution has 3 steps:

 1. Run the test suites.
 After this step, a mochawesome-reports folder will be created.
-It contains the test report
+It contains the test report.
+The report is saved in a structured folder by 'YYYY//MM/DD/Report_DD_MM_YYYY@hh_mm-ss.html' format.
+The grunt task mkdir is built to support creating the folder structure.

 grunt test